abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 ## Tutorial 101: Processing consecutive duplicates in a list using Scala - the functional way
 ### Step by step examples to solving problems 8-11 from the Ninty-Nine set of exercises

 This tutorial presents solutions for solving problems 8-11 of the famous 99 Prolog exercises (by Werner Hett).
 Given a list of integers, we’ll look at different methods to process consecutive duplicates.
-First, we start with a code snippet on problem\#8 then gradually describe a more generalized algorithm to solving these 4 problems in Scala.
+First, we start with a code snippet on problem\#8 then gradually describe a more generalized algorithm using higher order functions to solve these 4 problems in Scala.

 I am using the following integer list that contains multiple consecutive duplicates as a basis for testing.

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)

-Let's start with the first problem where we present two code samples: a hard coded approach and a more flexible functional method.
+Let's start with the first problem where we present two code samples: a hard coded approach and a flexible functional method.

 ### Problem\#8: Eliminate consecutive duplicates in a list
 #### *Hard coded approach